Super-Lovers/star-lens-story/README.md

 # Starry Story  documentation

-## 📘 Instructions to modify and build story
+## 📘 Instructions to modify and build story for non-programmers

 1. First, clone the repository either by using a git client (sourcetree/git kraken), or by using the console.